Lau Vago

 In the "Lin et Or" series, I create a dialogue between the simplicity of raw linen and the brilliance of gold.
 Warm, natural beige tones meet golden light to create a world that is soft, soothing, vibrant, and harmonious.

 I combine several materials such as linen canvas, gold leaf, pigments, and acrylic paint, allowing me to explore a variety of techniques.
-Some canvases open up to spontaneous, controlled yet free projections that infuse them with a vibrant energy.
-Others are organized around concentric circles gravitating around a golden center, like a sun, symbolizing light and inner energy.
-Finally, some works literally explode with paint and ink on the raw background, conveying the intensity of life in all its force.
+Some paintings display spontaneous yet controlled free-hand projections that infuse them with vibrant energy.
+Others are organized around concentric circles gravitating around a golden center, las a sun, symbolizing light and inner energy.
+Finally, some works literally explode with paint and ink on the raw background, conveying the intensity of life to its full strength .

-Through this series, I unite strength and fragility, the natural and the precious, the silence of linen and the brilliance of gold, in a quest for balance between grounding and elevation.
+Through this series, I match strength with fragility, the natural and the precious, the silence of linen and the brilliance of gold, in a quest for balance between grounding and elevation.

 See all